mautic/mautic-community-handbook/pages/03.community-portal/03.processes/docs.md

 So you can see there's lots of different ways that we might use a participatory process within the community.
 At the moment, we have two processes that are live, and I'm going to talk you through the council elections one to start with, because that's probably the easiest for people to understand.

-### Supporting v endorsing
+### Voting v endorsing
-Supporting is voting, but endorsing is just showing that you like this proposal.
-It's akin to a like on social media, whereas supporting is actually casting a vote for that proposal.
+Voting is where your vote is counted formally, but endorsing is just showing that you like this proposal.
+It's akin to a like on social media, whereas voting is actually casting a vote for that proposal.

-You are able to support the proposal as an individual human, and each process may restrict the number of supports that are available per user.
+You are able to vote for the proposal as an individual human, and each process may restrict the number of votes that are available per user.

 Endorsing can be done on behalf of you as an individual human, but also on behalf of a team or a group.
 For example you might endorse a proposal on behalf of the Product Team or the Core Team.